 It creates a N X N matrix, where N is the number of classes or categories that are to be predicted.
-Here we have N = 2, so we get 2 X 2 matrix.
-Suppose there is a problem for our practice which is a binary classification.
-Samples of that classification belong to either Yes or No. So, we build our classifier which will predict the class for new input sample.
-After that, we have tested our model with 165 samples, and we get the following result.
+Here we have N = 2, so we get a 2 X 2 matrix.
+Suppose there is a problem with our practice which is a binary classification.
+Samples of that classification belong to either Yes or No. So, we build our classifier which will predict the class for the new input sample.
+After that, we tested our model with 165 samples, and we get the following result.

 There are 4 terms you should keep in mind: